AdityaPrasad-ap/Olympics-Data-Analysis/README.md

 • To Load CSV file using Sqlalchemy, create engine and pandas to MYSQL workbench, and build queries for given problem statements.

- Note- This Capstone project is the part of my assesment submission for OdinSchool Data Science Bootcamp Program.

- Author- Anjali Pandurang Gondse

 ![oly](https://user-images.githubusercontent.com/104161600/187060451-2feba366-c6a4-48b7-a08f-28fb617ee5a4.jpg)